LPN to BSN

 #Human Nutrition 2200, Stats 1350 and MINDSTRONG are core major requirements.

 **Along with class experiences, courses contain clinical and/or laboratory components.
-Clinical and laboratory requirements will be 1-2 days per week depending on the course required hours reported to the Ohio Board of Nursing.
+Clinical and laboratory requirements will be one to two days per week depending on the course required hours reported to the Ohio Board of Nursing.

-Allow up to five business days for the status of materials to be updated on your applicant center.
+Allow up to five business days for the status of materials to be updated on your application status.
+You can track the status of your application through your applicant center.
+Direct questions about application materials to gpadmissions@osu.edu.

-Official transcripts for test scores and/or AP exams completed outside Ohio State must be received by the Office of Graduate and Professional Admissions.
-All official transcripts should include grades for classes completed by the transcript deadline, including any prerequisite courses.
+- Official transcripts for coursework, test scores or AP exams completed outside Ohio State must be submitted to Graduate and Professional Admissions.

 How to apply